jdbadger/narwhal/readme.md

   - For development, a default superuser and password.

-Narwhal **_does not_** provide an environment/secrets management soltion.
+Narwhal **_does not_** provide an environment/secrets management solution.
 If you use this template, environment/secrets management is your responsibility.

 # Dev Setup